ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/optimize-measure/signed-exchange.md

 Follow instructions [here to set up `amppackager` for your site](https://github.com/ampproject/amppackager/blob/master/README.md).

 [tip type="read-on"]
-See [`packager.js`](https://github.com/ampproject/docs/blob/future/platform/lib/routers/packager.js) (used by `amp.dev`) for an example of the server-side changes you will need to make to route the required requests `amppkg`.
+See [`packager.js`](https://github.com/ampproject/docs/blob/future/platform/lib/routers/packager.js) (used by `amp.dev`) for an example of the server-side changes you will need to make to route the required requests to `amppkg`.
 [/tip]

 ### Testing